dwarvesf/nextjs-boilerplate/docs/TECH_ECOSYSTEM.md

 ### TypeScript

-We are adopting TypeScript to our code base.
+We are adopting TypeScript to our codebase.
 Forcing to write strongly-typed syntax while you are familiar with dynamic/multi-paradigm scripting language like JavaScript is sometimes annoying, even for experienced developers.
-However, the drawback can be outweighted by following benefits when coming to write a medium to large sized applications:
+However, the drawback can be outweighed by the following benefits when coming to write a medium to large sized applications:

 - [x] Catching your bugs at compile-time as you type them.